Ugo5738/paservices/auth_service/README.md

 # Auth Service

-Authentication and Authorization service for managing users, application clients, roles, and permissions.
+Authentication and Authorization service for managing users, application clients, roles, and permissions

 ## Development